superfet/faithfulco.github.io/content/conferences/2014-iaue/index.md

   postcode: 'P.M.B.
 5047'
   country: Nigeria

 summary: This international conference was focused on science as a tool for sustainable development.
+On March 2014.
 abstract: "This was my first major international conference and I attended as an undergraduate student."

 # Talk start and end times.